 Preliminary meetings are an important case management tool which allow both us, and the nurse, midwife or nursing associate to raise and resolve issues in advance of a full hearing.

 This means we can try to avoid delays to the case being finally resolved.
 We also use preliminary meetings to apply to cancel a hearing.1

 When do preliminary meetings take place?Back to top

-We can arrange preliminary meetings, the nurse or midwife can also ask for them, but they can only happen after the case examiners have made a case to answer decision and referred the case to the Fitness to Practise Committee.
+We can arrange preliminary meetings, the nurse, midwife or nursing associate can also ask for them, but they can only happen after the case examiners have made a case to answer decision and referred the case to the Fitness to Practise Committee.

 Preliminary meetings can’t start if the Fitness to Practise Committee has already started its final hearing of the case, even if the hearing has adjourned without being finished in its allocated time.

 If that happens, and a preliminary meeting would have been helpful, we’ll arrange a case management meeting before the same panel instead.

 Who can attend a preliminary meeting?Back to top

 Preliminary meetings are held in private before a Chair of the Fitness to Practise Committee.

 A legal assessor will be present to help with questions of law.
 The NMC will be represented by a case presenter and the nurse or midwife, along with their representative, will have the opportunity to attend in person, or by telephone.